 - Volunteer orientation slides from the Puget Sound Labor Agency

-- Story board for a basic volunteer orientation video from VIP 2010 participant, Greenwood Food Bank
+- Storyboard for a basic volunteer orientation from Greenwood Food Bank

-In her article posted on World Volunteer Web, The Role of Orientation in Volunteer Programmes, author Mary V. Merrill gives a clear overview on how to organize your orientation program.
 Creating a detailed volunteer handbook for all new volunteers is an essential step to orient and inform volunteers about your organization's culture, policies and expectations.
-We’ve provided a few examples of great volunteer handbooks; use them to develop your organization’s volunteer handbook.
+We’ve provided a few examples of great volunteer handbooks as well as a couple of templates you can use to develop your organization’s volunteer handbook.

-Orientation provides a broad general overview; training, on the other hand, is task-specific and should be tailored to the requirements of each position.
-Volunteers will require initial start-up training and ongoing, in-service trainings.
+Orientation provides a broad general overview.
+Training, on the other hand, is task-specific and should be tailored to the requirements of each position.
+Volunteers will require initial start-up training and ongoing, in-service training.
 Developing a set of clear training materials, such as manuals, slide shows, or workshops, will not only get your volunteers off to a great start, but also help to maintain high-quality service.

 If you are providing the training in person, this excerpt from Betty Stallings' book, Training Busy Staff to Succeed with Volunteers: The 55-Minute Training Series provides advice on how to run a volunteer training session.
 Another except from Betty offers specific advice on how to train event volunteers; it comes from her book How to Produce Fabulous Fundraising Events.